 Called busy bags, these petite playrooms are small baggies with engaging and age appropriate activities that your child can play with independently.
 These should be simple, educational, fun and easily transported.
-Make them up ahead of time so you always have one in your purse or diaper bag when needed.
+Make them up ahead of time so you always have one to grab when you need it.
 To keep your kids interested, switch them up and create new ones every once in a while.

 This simple, laminated road map paired with Hot Wheels cars can give hours of entertainment.
 Visit any mapping website, and print out your hometown, their grandparents’ hometown or favorite city.
 Before laminating, add little house drawings or stickers to keep them engaged.
-Bring some of their favorite cars from home and place in bag!
+Grab one of their favorite cars, give them the busy bag and let them drive away!

-My daughter loves to string beads and make jewelry, so putting some of her favorite beads, string or cords in a bag to bring along is the perfect project to pass the time.
+My daughter loves to string beads and make jewelry, so putting some of her favorite beads, string or cords in a bag is the perfect project to pass the time.
 Don’t just think of this as a “girl’s activity” though.
-Using brightly colored beads and leather string can make cool key chains, bracelets or necklaces for anybody!
+Using brightly colored beads and leather strings can make cool keychains, bracelets or necklaces for anybody!
 Another twist is to use pipe cleaners and beads.
 Take the age of your children and size of the beads into consideration.
 They can be a choking hazard!

-This is another easy do-it-yourself one to make.
+This is another easy, do-it-yourself one to make.
 You can create flash cards for just about anything.
-Make color-coded ones to teach colors, alphabet ones, ones for multiplication tables or even ones for learning family members.
-A twist on these can be matching ones, where your child finds the mate to each card.
+Make color-coded cards to teach colors, alphabet cards, cards for multiplication tables or even cards for learning family members.

 You can make your own memory cards by printing duplicates of photos of family members, their stuffed animals, your family cars, etc. This is perfect for restaurant waiting time.
 Have your kiddo lay the cards out face down and flip them over until he or she matches up the pairs.
 Laminate for multiple uses.